ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 metabat -i cd /mnt/ls15/scratch/users/f0002184/MAPPING_MEGA_ASSEMBLY/final.contigs.fa -v -a depth.txt -o METABAT_VerySpecific --saveTNF saved.tnf --saveDistance saved.dist -t 40 --veryspecific
 ```

 As you can see above, it says #PBS -l nodes=2!
 2 nodes!!! #PBS -l feature='intel14|intel16' specifies which nodes should work with the job.
-Could it be...COULD IT BE...PARALLEL COMPUTING!!
+Could it be...COULD IT BE...PARALLEL COMPUTING!?!!